IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 The custom PyQt5 widget requires additional sources - modules.

-The ones required are:
+The ones required in this case are:

-Common system and OS modules:
+- Common system and OS modules:

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python